 What is Shopify export?

-Shopify export refers to the process of carrying over your stores data to a local database via different means.
-The process requires you to select the data sets of different elements of your store and create a manual copy of the information.
+Shopify export refers to transferring your store’s data to a local database via different means.
+The process requires you to select the data sets of different store elements and create a manual copy of the information.
 Since Shopify, as a platform, also keeps a backup of the least basics, the export process is majorly manual.

-To put it in simple terms, Shopify export is a simple process of carrying over your stores data to a folder in a database.
-It allows you to manually select different elements of your store and copy, paste the data to a file or folder.
-You can explore different data sets like orders, customer information, content, blogs, and others.
-Further, if you want to narrow down your selection, you can also use filters.
+To put it simply, Shopify export is a simple process of transferring your store’s data to a folder in a database.
+It allows you to manually select different store elements and copy and paste the data to a file or folder.
+You can explore different data sets like orders, customer information, content, blogs, etc. Further, if you want to narrow down your selection, you can also use filters.

-In such cases, you cannot simply go on and edit the content of your shop without taking the necessary precautions.
-Here, you have to first successfully export your store and then proceed with the modifications, to be on a safer side in case things go wrong.
+In such cases, you cannot simply edit your shop’s content without taking the necessary precautions.
+Here, you must first successfully export your store and then proceed with the modifications to be safer in case things go wrong.

 Now that you’re ready to export your Shopify store, it should be noted that the platform allows users to create a backup of only limited elements.

 To list it out, you can only create backups of the following elements of your Shopify store:

 - Financial records